Lévy Versus Wiener: Assessing the Effects of Model Misspecification on Diffusion Model Parameters

 Listed in

-The Lévy Flight Model (LFM; Voss et al., 2019) modifies the Diffusion Decision Model (DDM; Ratcliff, 1978) by integrating a heavy-tailed noise distribution into evidence accumulation.
-Initial results suggest that the LFM may offer a more accurate representation of the true cognitive process.
+The Lévy-flight model (LFM; Voss et al., Psychonomic Bulletin & Review, 26 , 813–832, 2019) modifies the diffusion decision model (DDM; Ratcliff, Psychological Review, 85 (2), 59, 1978) by integrating a heavy-tailed noise distribution into evidence accumulation.
+Initial studies suggest that the LFM can competitively fit human response time distributions.
+Consequently, they argued that the LFM may reflect the binary decision process more faithfully.
 If this is the case, analyzing data with a classical DDM may misrepresent the underlying latent processes.
-In the present study, we explore the estimation biases that arise when data from an LFM are analyzed with the DDM.
-To this end, we conducted extensive simulations using both basic and full versions of the DDM and the LFM, employing cross-fitting through simulation-based inference with neural networks as implemented in the BayesFlow framework.
-Given the susceptibility of neural networks to misspecification, we additionally employ a Markov Chain Monte Carlo (MCMC) approach as a benchmark for the neural estimates.
+In the present study, we explore the estimation biases that arise when data conforming to an LFM are analyzed with the DDM.
+We conducted extensive simulations using both basic and full versions of the DDM and the LFM, employing cross-fitting through simulation-based inference with neural networks as implemented in the BayesFlow framework.
+Given the susceptibility of neural networks to misspecification, we additionally employ a Markov chain Monte Carlo (MCMC) approach as a benchmark for the neural estimates.
 Our results demonstrate that neural networks and MCMC exhibited nearly identical estimation performance for the basic DDM.
-Importantly, the basic DDM showed a notable underestimation of boundary separation and non-decision time when fitted to LFM data.
-The full DDM significantly overestimated inter-trial variabilities in starting point and non-decision time, while it still underestimating boundary separation.
-In conclusion, our results suggest that DDM-based analyses may lead to biased results when the true data-generating process is more accurately captured by a LFM.
-Implications for previous findings are discussed.
+Importantly, the basic DDM showed notable overestimation of boundary separation and underestimation of non-decision time when fitted to data generated by the LFM.
+The full DDM significantly overestimated inter-trial variabilities in starting point and non-decision time, while still overestimating boundary separation.
+Subsequently, we applied the models to experimental data from a task incorporating speed and accuracy manipulations.
+Both models reflected the expected effects of the experimental manipulation on boundary separation and non-decision time, additionally, the stability parameter α differed between conditions in the LFM.
+In conclusion, while our simulations indicate that DDM-based analyses may introduce biases when the true data-generating process aligns more closely with the LFM, applying both models to experimental data led to convergent interpretations.